 - International Journal of Simulation and Process Modelling

-- International Journal of Privacy and Health Information Management
+- International Journal of Service and Computing Oriented Manufacturing

 - International Journal of Modeling, Simulation, and Scientific Computing